Senior Community Service Employment Program

 - Development of job-seeking skills

-- Assistance in obtaining unsubsidized employment
+- Assistance in obtaining employment through job training services

 “I started in the program in June, 2016 and it has improved my quality of life in so many different ways.
 I have a reason to get up every morning, for my training.
 I like meeting people and helping them in any way I can.
 My training helps me to have a better quality of life with the extra income.” -Margaret P.